How do you program a pulse encoder in STEP 7 (TIA Portal)?

 |8||The "False" signal at marker M0.1 retriggers the lower "TON" instruction and the process starts from the beginning again.|

-More information about the IEC timer instructions is available in the STEP 7 (TIA Portal) Online Help.
+Further information about he IEC timer is available in the STEP 7 (TIA Portal) Online Help.
 For this you mark the instruction and press the "F1" key.